cncf/toc/tags/observability.md

 - Best practices around observability and its continuous improvement, e.g. post mortems, runbooks
-- Provide guidance around and foster interoperability between observability solutions without trying to enforce one specific standard
+- Provide guidance around and foster interoperability between observability solutions without trying to enforce one specific standard.
 - Foster understanding of the prerequisites and corner-stones of observability like SLI/KPI, service objectives, and internal/external commitments.